 This committee has general oversight of the program and is responsible to the seminary faculty.
-It is composed of members of the faculty appointed by the academic dean, one of whom has been named as the program director, as well as other staff from administrative offices whose work directly influences the DMin program.
+It is composed of members of the faculty appointed by the academic dean, one of whom has been named as the program director.
 The academic dean may be a member (ex officio) of the committee.
+The committee may invite others (such as seminary administration) to act in a consultative capacity, but without vote.